ahmedfgad/GeneticAlgorithmPython/docs/source/pygad.md

 - Plot results
 - Calculate some statistics

-The next sections discusses the code of each of these steps.
+The next sections discuss the code of each step.

 #### Read an Image